• What are freedom of information requests?

 You can buy the latest version of EasyFOI's database as a CSV for £149, or stay up-to-date with a three-month subscription for £189.

 If you subscribe, EasyFOI will send you a new version every week, shortly after new reports are released on judiciary.uk.
+You can manage your billing or unsubscribe at any time here.

 Prevention of Future Death results can contain distressing and sensitive details about the circumstances of an individual's death.
 Please remember these are real people with real families when using these reports.